Planning for Change - reshaping council services in Midlothian

 - Join the conversation on Facebook and Twitter @midgov #MakingaDifference

-- Read what people have been saying at our consultation workshops (held in April and early May 2019)
+- Read what people have been saying during our consultation in April May 2019

 Help us improve our siteHaving problems submitting this form?